Your Not-So-Average Guide To The Clitoris

 What is erectile tissue?

 “Erectile tissue is tissue with numerous vascular spaces (aka cavernous tissue) that can become engorged with blood.
-During arousal, this causes the enlarging and/or stiffening” Barbara Carrellas, author of “Urban Tantra: Sacred Sex for the twenty-First Century,” tells Bedbible.
+During arousal, this causes the enlarging and/or stiffening” Barbara Carrellas, author of “Urban Tantra: Sacred Sex for the Twenty-First Century,” tells Bedbible.

 Both the penis and clitoris are erectile tissue and as a result, they enlarge and harden when aroused.